SagarBobade/Terraform/README.md

 }
 ```

-remember, entry_script.sh script must on remote server in order to exeute it.
+Remember, entry_script.sh script must on remote server in order to exeute it.
  But to pass that script on remote machine, there is another provisioner in terraform as "file"
  so, this provisiooner is used to transfer file or directory from local to newly created server as below -